The Healthy Communities Initiative is a $31 million investment from the Government of Canada to transform public spaces in response to COVID-19.

 - improve mobility options and

 - provide innovative digital solutions to connect people and improve health.

-Watch or attend a community mobilization session
+Watch a community mobilization session

 Simple Ways To Create Vibrant Safe Spaces or Adapt Public Places and Programming During a Pandemic

 Maintaining a Healthy Sense of Community in Indigenous Communities During a Pandemic